linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 18.12.2025
+- Topic: Build a Christmas Community
+- Directory: /posts/2025/December/18
+- Description: ``` Do you want to bring your local town together this Christmas?
+Linkspreed and Web4 make it possible for you to launch your own social network.
+Share local events and holiday cheer in a space that belongs to your community.
+It is time to build something meaningful.
+Join the Web4 movement and start your community project now. ```

+### 17.12.2025
+- Topic: You Are The Media With Web4
+- Directory: /posts/2025/December/17
+- Description: ``` Stop being just a follower and start being the platform.
+Web4 empowers you to take full control of your digital presence.
+You are the media and the message.
+Join the movement on Linkspreed and experience what true digital freedom looks. ```

 ### 16.12.2025
 - Topic: Need a Community?
 - Directory: /posts/2025/December/16